 Location: Venice - Today you will take an orientation walk in the morning.
 Board a vaporetto (water bus) to the island of San Giorgio, where you will climb the bell tower and witness expansive views of Venice.
 Enjoy free time in the afternoon.
 You might like to visit some museums or take a trip to some of the outlying islands.
 The Grand Canal, the quaint shopfronts that line the Rialto Bridge and the Piazza and Basilica di San Marco are all worthy sights to visit.
 It's equally satisfying to simply meander around the tiny cobbled streets and discover the beautiful markets, cafes, galleries and churches.
 A Venetian gondola ride down the canals is a must, as is a taste of the region’s dessert speciality, tiramisu.
 In the evening come together for a group dinner at a local restaurant.

 Day - 10

-Location: Rome - Your trip comes to an end after breakfast on Day 10.
+Location: Venice - With no activities planned for today, your trip comes to an end after breakfast.
 Those looking to extend their stay can arrange additional nights' accommodation at the time of booking the trip (subject to availability).